🤓How To Automate Keyword Research with Google Autosuggest

-Keyword research is the most popular SEO task as well as the most handed over to new starters.
+Keyword research is the most popular SEO task that usually gets handed over to new starters.

-As the gist behind keyword research is a piece of cake for anyone, Junior SEOs take on the honours and underlying burdens of such a task that any experienced SEO wouldn’t really look forward to undertaking.
+As the gist behind keyword research is a piece of cake for anyone, Junior SEOs take on the honours.
+They also handle the underlying burdens of such a task.
+Any experienced SEO wouldn’t look forward to undertaking it.

-Whether you are a new starter in the industry or a bit of an expert, you may be aware that you can use hundreds of tools to do decent keyword research.
-Especially as a beginner, you would find yourself spending plenty of time figuring out tips and tricks behind the usage of expensive third-party SEO tools.
+You may be a new starter in the industry.
+You might also be a bit of an expert.
+Either way, you may be aware that you can use hundreds of tools to do decent keyword research.
+Especially as a beginner, you would spend plenty of time figuring out tips and tricks.
+These tips and tricks are behind the usage of expensive third-party SEO tools.

 What if there was a method to automate keyword research that would save both time and tons of money?

-In this post, I am going to take you through a handy process to ease your keyword research fatigue with an automated Python framework.
+In this post, I am going to take you through a handy process.
+It will ease your keyword research fatigue with an automated Python framework.

 Requirements & Assumptions